 - Zero corporate tax

 - Political and economic stability

 - Modern and simple incorporation laws and procedures

 - Non-disclosure of shareholder information

-Business Setup Worldwide is a platform to guide you set up an offshore company in the Bahamas.
-We provide services like bank account opening, business formation, IP, accounting and bookkeeping and much more.
+Business Setup Worldwide is a platform to guide you through setting up an offshore company in the Bahamas.
+We provide services like bank account opening, business formation, intellectual property services, accounting and bookkeeping, and much more.
 Everything can arrange and complete online with the help of our experienced team.
-To start your offshore company in the Bahamas, contact us today-we’d be glad to assist.
+To start your offshore company in the Bahamas, contact us today-we'd be glad to assist.